 There are three different classes of malocclusion, referred to as class I, II, and III:

-Within these three classes, there are seven different types of misalignment a patient can have.
-Treatment options also vary depending on age and the type of malocclusion:
+Within these three classes, there are seven common types of malocclusion.
+Orthodontic treatment options also vary depending on age and the type and severity of the malocclusion.

 Common underbite treatment options include:

 An open bite is the rarest form of malocclusion.
 It occurs when the upper and lower teeth slant outwards and do not touch when the mouth is closed.
-An open bite can either affect the anterior teeth or posterior teeth.
+An open bite can affect the front or back teeth.

 Common treatment options for open bites include:

-Diastema is when there is a space or gap between two or more teeth.
-Gaps can range from barely noticeable to large.
-Midline diastema, which appears as a gap between the two upper front teeth, is the most common.
+A diastema is when there is a space or gap between two or more teeth.
+Gaps can range in size, with some being barely noticeable and others being more prominent.
+A midline diastema, which appears as a gap between the two upper front teeth, is the most common form of diastema.